 Fibre to the Premise (FTTP)

-Increasingly, newer Fibre to the Premise (FTTP) technology is being used to connect harder to reach areas; using fibre optic cable running directly from the telephone exchange to the property, either via underground ducts or overhead cables on telegraph poles.
+The latest Fibre to the Premise (FTTP) technology is now being used to connect harder to reach areas; using fibre optic cable running directly from the telephone exchange to the property, either via underground ducts or overhead cables on telegraph poles.

-FTTP is capable of faster speeds of up to up to 300Mbps (download) so is more future proof, however you can use it for lower speed packages.
+FTTP offers faster speeds of up to 300Mbps on current broadband packages, and can be gigabit-capable (1000mbps) so is more future proof, however you can use it for lower speed packages depending on your requirements.

-Installing FTTP is more complex than FTTC as it involves engineers bringing fibre into your property and connecting it up.
+Installing FTTP involves engineers bringing fibre into your property and connecting it up to a nearby node.

 How to order FTTP